-20 3 Coincidence
+3 Coincidence

-Particle detection systems are often based in multiple detection layers operating in coincidence.
-These coincidence-based systems may provide relevant physical information such as particle identification by the use of dE vs dE or dE vs E techniques (del Peral et al, 1995) or by means of some shielding block between pilled detectors (Chilingarian et al, 2009a); particle impact point on the detector surface (Hasebe et al, 1988) and particle energy deposition in detectors or incident direction (Karapetyan et al,
+Particle detection systems are often based on multiple detection layers operating in coincidence.
+These coincidencebased systems may provide relevant physical information such as particle identification by the use of dE vs. dE or dE vs. E techniques (Del Peral et al., 1995) or by means of some shielding block between pilled detectors (Chilingarian et al., 2009a), the particle impact point on the detector surface (Hasebe et al., 1988) and particle energy deposition in detectors or incident direction (Karapetyan et al., 2013).

-2013).
 Moreover, coincidence systems are used in different research areas such as medical applications, quantum physics or optics (Joost and Salomon, 2015).